Darrond13/Python/README.md

 # Python_Practice
-Practice and challenge programs written by Darron Claus-Davis
+Practice and challenge programs

+This repository contains a collection of my practice and challenge programs, from my very first attempts in Python to my most recent solutions.
+Each file reflects my growth in problem-solving and coding techniques as I continue my undergraduate studies in software engineering.

-As an undergraduate student this repository contains the very first practice program I wrote to my most current understanding and knowledge.
-I truly enjoy writing programs and solving problems.
-I look forward to working with an experinced team to help boost my knowledge and understanding with python.
+I genuinely enjoy writing programs and exploring new challenges.
+My goal is to keep refining my Python skills and one day collaborate with an experienced team to expand my understanding even further.

+Note: The programs are labeled sequentially, starting with “01” for my earliest code and increasing in numerical order as I progress.